Basics of Group Representation

 - Associativity: \begin{eqnarray}\cal{D}(g_1)\Big(\cal{D}(g_2)\cal{D}(g_3)\Big)=\cal{D}(g_1)\cal{D}(g_2g_3)&=&\cal{D}(g_1(g_2g_3))\\&=&\cal{D}((g_1g_2)g_3)=\cal{D}(g_1g_2)\cal{D}(g_3)=\Big(\cal{D}(g_1)\cal{D}(g_2)\Big)\cal{D}(g_3)\end{eqnarray}

-- Identity element is $\cal{D}(e)$ because $\cal{D}(g)\cal{D}(e)=\cal{D}(ge)=\cal{D}(g)$ and $\cal{D}(e)\cal{D}(g)=\cal{D}(eg)=\cal{D}(g)$.
+- Identity element is \cal{D}(e) because \cal{D}(g)\cal{D}(e)=\cal{D}(ge)=\cal{D}(g) and \cal{D}(e)\cal{D}(g)=\cal{D}(eg)=\cal{D}(g).

-- Inverse element for any $\cal{D}(g)$ is $\cal{D}(g^{-1})$ because $\cal{D}(g^{-1})\cal{D}(g)=\cal{D}(g^{-1}g)=\cal{D}(e)$ and $\cal{D}(g)\cal{D}(g^{-1})=\cal{D}(gg^{-1})=\cal{D}(e)$.
+- Inverse element for any \cal{D}(g) is \cal{D}(g^{-1}) because \cal{D}(g^{-1})\cal{D}(g)=\cal{D}(g^{-1}g)=\cal{D}(e) and \cal{D}(g)\cal{D}(g^{-1})=\cal{D}(gg^{-1})=\cal{D}(e).

 Note: